brikis98/yevgeniy-brikman-homepage/_posts/2019-12-27-amusing-ourselves-to-death.md

 > A book is an attempt to make through permanent and to contribute to the great conversation conducted by authors of the past. [...]
 The telegraph is suited only to the flashing of messages, each to be quickly replaced by a more up-to-date message.
 Facts push other facts into and then out of consciousness at speeds that neither permit nor require evaluation.

 Honestly, I wanted to quote the whole damn book.
-See https://www.goodreads.com/work/quotes/2337731-amusing-ourselves-to-death-public-discourse-in-the-age-of-show-business for lots more.
+See [Amusing Ourselves to Death Quotes](https://www.goodreads.com/work/quotes/2337731-amusing-ourselves-to-death-public-discourse-in-the-age-of-show-business) for lots more.

 ## Rating